 New Zealand's cervical screening programme is changing from 1 November 2019.
 The content below reflects the changes to the programme.

-A cervical screen every five years reduces your risk of developing cervical cancer by 90%.
+A cervical screen every three years reduces your risk of developing cervical cancer by 90%.

 Cervical screening is available at most Family Planning clinics.

 If you’re between 25 and 70 and you have a cervix, you need a cervical screen every three years.
 This means you also need to be screened even if you: